 - The user interface not being logical

 - The content structure being complex and difficult to scan for a user with processing difficulties.

-At HeX, we use three different testing methods to be confident of a good result.
+At HeX, we use three different website accessibility testing methods to be confident of a good result.
 We start with an automated test to run through errors on the site.
 We then perform a technical manual review where one of our expert team members runs through the site checking the code.
 Finally, our Shaw Trust user testers run through the web content fully providing an in-depth user experience.
 If you’d like to find out more about our accessible websites and user testing, get in touch with us

 What information do we require to conduct an accessibility audit?

 For us to be able to conduct an accessibility testing audit on your site, there is certain information that we need to gain from you first.